October 16, 2018

 Virtualization and cloud-based services are rapidly becoming more popular.
 Virtualized servers that are run on virtual machines (VMs) are widely used by companies in production environments due to their advantages such as scalability and cost-efficiency.
 Using virtualized desktops may be also a good idea in certain cases.
 This blog post explores virtual desktop infrastructure (VDI), use cases of VDI, and what VMware Horizon is.

 Take control of data protection by installing a comprehensive backup solution in your environment.
-Download a full-featured free trial of NAKIVO Backup & Replication now to explore its exciting benefits including high backup performance, fast recovery, and improved uptime and recoverability.
+Download Free Trial of NAKIVO Backup & Replication now to explore its exciting benefits including high backup performance, fast recovery, and improved uptime and recoverability.